Russian opposition struggles to revive anti-Putin protests

-MOSCOW Thousands of Russians demanded an end to President Vladimir Putin's long rule and said they would not let him "turn the country into another Gulag" at a rally on Monday intended to revive a flagging protest movement.
+MOSCOW Thousands of Russians demanded an end to President Vladimir Putin's long rule and said they would not let him "turn the country into another GULAG" at a rally on Monday intended to revive flagging protests.

 But many Russians are frustrated by the opposition's failure to turn big rallies last year into a sustained challenge to Putin, and the joyous mood of the initial protests has given way to a subdued realisation that his grip on power has tightened.